gabeoh/CarND-P10-ModelPredictiveControl/writeup_report.md

 ## Objective

 The goal of this project is to implement Model Predictive Control (MPC).
-The MPC predicts the vehicle trajectory based on the vehicle kinetic model.
+The MPC predicts the vehicle trajectory based on its kinetic model.
-For a given desired waypoint coordinates, MPC computes series of future actuator values (steering wheel turn value and accelerations) while optimizing the model cost.
+For given desired waypoint coordinates, MPC computes series of future actuator values (steering angle and acceleration) while minimizing the model error.

 ---

 ## MPC Implementation

 ### Vehicle Model
-The simulator provides vehicle position (x, y), heading direction (psi), and speed.
-In addition, it also provides x and y coordinates of series of vehicle waypoints.
+The simulator provides the vehicle states; position (x, y), heading direction (psi), and speed.
+In addition, it provides x and y coordinates of series of vehicle waypoints.

-The state of vehicle is composed of four provided values (x, y, psi, v), errors, and actuators.
+The model state is composed of four simulator provided values (x, y, psi, v), errors, and actuators.
 Two types of errors are used in this vehicle kinetic model; the Cross Tracking Error (CTE) and the Orientation Error (ePsi).
 The steering angle and the acceleration are used as vehicle